amanfc7/12333472_Applied_DL_Natural_Language_Processing-_Sentiment-Analysis/Assignment 2/Readme.md

 Plots: Loss Curves, Confusion Matrix, Metric Comparison
 ```

 Here I only put the results of the best configuration in the table for further comparison.
-All other 7 configuration results are saved in train_val_results folder.

 | Metric      | Train   | Validation |
 | ----------- | ------- | ---------- |